• Skip to primary navigation

 I opted for a towel hook instead of a towel bar or ring because of the minimal space.
 The towel is one that I've had for years and just gets better with age.
 The soap pump is a pretty, handmade-looking piece from Target.

 I debated on the mirror for awhile and actually bought two of them to try to figure out what I wanted.
-Ultimately I decided on a slim, minimal mirror and I couldn’t be happier.
+Ultimately I decided on the slim, minimal, black bathroom mirror and I couldn't be happier.

-The last few accessories that I brought in are: a vintage rug (because I had too!), a handmade ceramic vase that I picked up from a flea market and my boob art from Wink Wink Studio.
+The last few accessories that I brought in are: a vintage rug, a handmade ceramic vase that I picked up from a flea market and my boob art from Suzy Lindow.
 I like a bit of quirk in my spaces and I smile every time I see that art.
-My mom thinks it’s weird, but I’m here for it.
+My mom thinks it's weird, but I'm here for it.
 Are you?! =)

 Modern Powder Room Accessories and Sources